 I will leave a link to download the template in the end of the article, along with the others ones.

 Step 3: Analyzing your competitors from a Marketing perspective

-The next stage of our Startup competitor analysis is looking at it from a Marketing perspective with a couple of easy tables.
+The next point of view for our startup competitor analysis is looking at it from a Marketing perspective.

-I will not enter into much detail with this table, it is quite simple and self-explanatory, but it gives you a nice overview of your digital competitive environment in terms of organic positioning.
+I will not enter into much detail with this table, it is quite simple and self-explanatory.
+However, it gives you a nice and neat overview of the current social media background for your market.
 You can add or remove as many columns as you consider relevant to your sector and business activity.

 When researching my competitor’s social channels, I also like to pay attention to the engagement of their followers with their company to get a hint on their performance.

 Another aspect of your competitor’s social media presence is their frequency of publication.
 Are they actively trying to build an audience and engage with their followers by publishing frequently?
 Or they are rather irregular?
 Which are their most active social channels?

 As you can see from my example, almost all companies have some social presence, but their behavior differ from quite frequent to very irregular.
 In any case, it is always a great idea to keep an eye on your competitors in every aspect of their digital presence.
 Usually, it doesn’t take that much time as you would normally expect to.